maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## Are there other Python IDEs?

 A very light Python IDE is [https://github.com/harbaum/upide](https://github.com/harbaum/upide).
-Seems to work out-of-the-box with Spike, but it did not recognize my Robot Inventor hub.
+Works out-of-the-box with Spike and Robot Inventor.
+Have not yet tried it.

 There seems to be a VS code extension.
 Have not tried it.
 [https://github.com/PeterStaev/lego-spikeprime-mindstorms-vscode](https://github.com/PeterStaev/lego-spikeprime-mindstorms-vscode)